SamAbaasi/cryptocurrencytracker/README.md

-markdown
-Copy code
 # Cryptocurrency Page

-This is a web application that displays detailed information about a specific cryptocurrency.
+This is a web application that displays a detailed list of cryptocurrencies.

 ## Features